39alpha/39alpharesearch.org/content/team/_index.md

 impact on the Earth and its biosphere.

-The diversity of our collective skill set&mdash;and our interest in exceptionally interdisciplinary research meant that our chances of getting hired somewhere together were minimal.
+The diversity of our collective skill set&mdash;and our interest in exceptionally interdisciplinary research&mdash;decreased our chances of getting hired somewhere together to do enviroentmal research.
-So we decided to strike it out on our own, under [guiding principles](/) that we believe should be common in science but are not (yet).
+So we decided to strike it out on our own, under [guiding principles](/) that we believe should be common in science (but are not&mdash;yet).

 Each of us at Team 0 maintains our public science careers in geochemistry, physics and astrobiology (check out of google scholar pages at the top of this page).
 However, as Team 0, we conduct research